Skip to main content

 Biography

-Joshi’s work has appeared in MIS Quarterly, Journal of Management Studies, MIT Sloan Management Review, Journal of the Association for Information Systems, Research in the Sociology of Organizations, and the Cambridge Handbook of Qualitative Digital Research.
+Joshi’s work has appeared in Management Information Systems Quarterly, the Journal of Management Studies, MIT Sloan Management Review, the Journal of the Association for Information Systems, Research in the Sociology of Organizations and the Cambridge Handbook of Qualitative Digital Research.
+He serves as senior editor for Information and Organization and editorial review board member for the Information Systems Journal and Journal of Strategic Information Systems.
 He also co-edited the Research Handbook on Artificial Intelligence and Decision-Making in Organizations.
-He has received the AIS Outreach Practice Publication Award, been recognized in MIT Sloan Management Review’s Top 10 Articles of the Year list and received best associate editor awards at leading conferences.

 Publications during the last 7 years